KIM WUZ HERE! is my solo show at the beautiful CINQ Gallery on Dragon Street in the Dallas Design District.

 To be continued…

 Paper Dolls II, 42” x 72”, mixed media on hardboard, 2017.
-Paper Dolls II was actually inspired by the Always "Like A Girl" ads from a couple years ago.
-The ads encouraged young girls to have self-confidence, reminding them that they can accomplish anything they set their minds to...and that doing something "like a girl" is a compliment, not an insult.
-I only hope that my husband and I are teaching our own girls not just to have confidence and determination themselves, but to encourage it in others, and treat others with respect, acceptance, kindness, and understanding.
+Paper Dolls II was inspired by the Always "Like A Girl" ads from a couple years ago.
+The ads encouraged young girls to have self-confidence, reminding them that they can accomplish anything they set their minds to...and that doing something "like a girl" should be a compliment, not an insult.
+This painting shows paper dolls breaking out of their stereotypical position to demonstrate strength, intelligence, athleticism, etc. I only hope that my husband and I are teaching our own girls not just to have confidence and determination themselves, but to encourage it in others, and treat others with respect, acceptance, kindness, and understanding.

 Banana Man, 48” x 48”, mixed media on hardboard, 2017.
 One morning during breakfast, my husband, who was under a lot stress at the time, was ranting, raving, pacing, then suddenly cracking jokes.
 Our centerpiece on the table was a perfect bowl of bananas that morning.
 Luckily, I had my sketch book in hand and secretly sat there drawing a thumbnail of what would soon become Banana Man.